jtnuttall/pure-noise/README.md

 ## Usage

 The library exports newtypes for N-dimensional noise.
 Currently, these are just functions that accept a seed and a point in N-dimensional space.
-They can be arbitrarily unwrapped by with the `noiseAtN` family of functions.
+They can be arbitrarily unwrapped by with the `noiseNAt` family of functions.
 Since they abstract over the given seed and parameters, they can be composed with `Num` or `Fractional` methods at will with little-to-no performance cost.

-Be aware that noise values are generally clamped to `[-1, 1]`, although some noise functions may occasionally produce values slightly outside this range.
+Noise values are generally clamped to `[-1, 1]`, although some noise functions may occasionally produce values slightly outside this range.

 ```haskell
 import Numeric.Noise qualified as Noise